 In all cases of sickness, or non-occupational accident, the Director may, at her discretion, require a medical certificate from the employee, before authorizing any sick credit payments.

 An employee not eligible for short term or long term disability who has exhausted her accrued sick leave credits and is not able to return to work, may be considered to be on leave of absence without pay for 16 weeks per year at the Library up to six months, at the discretion of the Director.
 After this period of time, the employee’s employment will be considered terminated.
 Medical certificate and reasonable notice will be required.

-When an employee is laid-off due to lack of work, they shall not receive sick leave credits for the period of such absence, but shall retain their cumulative credit, if any, existing at the time of such lay-off.
+When an employee is laid-off due to lack of work, or is taking a Leave of Absence, they shall not receive sick leave credits for the period of such absence, but shall retain their cumulative credit, if any, existing at the time of such lay-off or Leave of Absence.